stanley-fork/fastcert/README.md

 - Keep the CA key file permissions restricted (600)
 - Only use for local development, never production

+## Acknowledgments

+This project was inspired by [fastcert](https://github.com/FiloSottile/fastcert).

 ## License

 MIT License - see LICENSE file for details